✩ About

-Digital artist, poet and songwriter—Cat Catalyst, seamlessly blends multimodal art forms to create visionary fusions that serve as an invitation to bridge heart, mind and Source.
-Through the processes of autoethnography, autotheory, and self-archival, Cat has collated three decades of noetic content into a hybrid trilogy, incorporating a post-digital ecosystem of multisensory art forms that serve as instruments for alignment and expansion.
+For Cat’s final RCA MRes project, Cat utilised the processes of autoethnography, autotheory and self-archival, to collate three decades of noetic content into a hybrid trilogy, incorporating a post-digital ecosystem of multisensory art forms that serve as instruments for alignment and expansion.

-3—Nóēma Poēma—a comprehensive collection that maps the inner terrain over four generations of change, also serving as source material for future digital soundscapes and immersive experiences; consisting of 131 poems, manifestos and invocations across 412 pages.
+3—Nóēma Poēma—a comprehensive collection of poetic musings that maps the inner terrain over four decades of generational change, comprising 131 poems, manifestos and invocations across 412 pages.

 “As a result of experimenting with AR, XR and AI, I was able to explore a new kind of hybrid materiality where technology could perform an assistive role in my creative process that amplified my noetic content without diminishing the authenticity of my personal artistic expression.”